Hansville Wa – Lighthouse, Beach, Trails, Horse Drawn Carriages & More!

-This town is very small, and there is only one store/restaurant.
+This town is very small, but it seems new things are popping up each time we visit.
+The HansGrill in Hansville store/restaurant has been a staple here for as long as I can recall.
 We often go for ice cream with the kids (we buy ice cream in just about every town on the Kitsap Peninsula – it is perfect for a beach vacation)!
-This spot is called HansGrill. in Hansville – ha!
-They are so great, that when we were staying down the street one time, and stopped by to see if they had any egg noodles in the store (for a pot of chicken noodle soup we were making), they offered to go see if their restaurant had any extras they could spare for us, since they did not sell it by the package)!
+They are so great, that when we were staying down the street one time, and stopped by to see if they had any egg noodles in the store (for a pot of chicken noodle soup we were making), they offered to go see if their restaurant had any extras they could spare for us, since they did not sell it by the package!
 It is also a fun spot to stop in for a cup of soup and eat looking out the windows at the Puget Sound.

 When we were there recently on a holiday weekend, they had these horse drawn carriages available for a ride.
-It cost us $15 for all of us (4) and it was a pretty long ride, so well worth that price.
+This is a seasonal event, so it is not something you will find available all the time.

 Mostly though, when we head to Hansville, we are heading to the Point No Point Lighthouse and beach area.